 Angela Reed as Ginny Potter and Steve Haggard as Harry Potter.
 Photo by Matthew Murphy,

 Theatrically speaking, the Tony-winning HPCC is a visual marvel, with gorgeous choreography sidling up to mind-blowing special effects spanning everything from time-turning travel and wand pyrotechnics to nightmarish Dementors and Haggard’s favorite: the Polyjuice illusion.
-Adding to the drama (and yes, humor) are an iconic assortment of familiar characters—some, like Hermione (Jenny Jules), Ron (David Abeles), Ginny (Angela Reed), and Draco (Aaron Bartz) play substantial parts, while others like Dumbledore, Snape, and Moaning Myrtle show up in extended cameo roles.
+Adding to the drama (and yes, humor) are an iconic assortment of familiar characters—some, like Hermione (Cara Ricketts), Ron (Daniel Frederick), Ginny (Angela Reed), and Draco (Aaron Bartz) playing substantial parts, while others like Dumbledore, Snape, and Moaning Myrtle showing up in extended cameo appearances.

-A native of Lexington, Kentucky, Haggard’s family moved to Columbus, Ohio when he was five and it was there, while performing the lead in a high school production of How to Succeed in Business Without Really Trying, Haggard locked into the idea of performing as a career, eventually moving to Chicago to study acting at DePaul University.
+A native of Lexington, Kentucky, Haggard’s family moved to Columbus, Ohio when he was five and it was there, while performing the lead in a high school production of How to Succeed in Business Without Really Trying,” that Haggard locked into the idea of acting as a career, eventually moving to Chicago to study at DePaul University.
 And while he stuck around the Windy City as a working actor for several years after graduating, his time playing Harry Potter has proven especially poignant.

 “The cast and crew feel a bit like a family unit.
 We work so closely together and depend on each other,” he says, adding, “There’s no way to do any part of this show by yourself.
 You may not always see them but there’s an army of folks backstage keeping everything running smoothly and having a lot of fun.”